This post contains affiliate links. For more information, please read our disclosure policy.

 The Dokufest film festival held in the enchanting Old Town of Prizren is another reason to visit the city for tourists coming from foreign countries.
 The town also offers tasty Serbian-Kosovan cuisine and some reputable shops.
 Outdoor activities like hiking and skiing are easily perforable as the town is literally at the foot of a vast mountain.

 The ethnological museum is located in the town of Peć.
 The entry fee is only a euro, but it provides so much in their exhibitions.
 The materials on the show are the ancient weapons used in Kosovo war, the royal dresses of the past kings and their home utensils, relics from the typical lifestyle of the ancient civilizations in Pec and some old folk musical instruments that are entirely vintage stuff.

 There are also some elements that come from even the Ottoman period and of the old Serbian civilization.
 The site is indeed one of the Kosovo country points of interest.

-The most prominent natural park in Pristina, Germia is situated in the northeastern part of the capital of Kosovo with a vast area of 62 square kilometers.
+The most prominent natural park in Pristina, Germia, is situated in the northeastern part of the capital of Kosovo, with a vast area of 62 square kilometers.
 Here resides more than 60 species of faunas and more than 600 species of floral species.

-The beautiful pathway or the hiking trail of Germia Park is surrounded with pine trees.
+The beautiful pathway or the hiking trail of Germia Park is surrounded by pine trees.
 You can also rent a bicycle for a couple of euros to stay there for two hours and roam around the park.